transcend-io/cli/README.md

 Note:

 _The cli-commands default to using the EU Transcend backend.
-To use these commands with the US backend, you will need to use the flag --transcendUrl=https://api.us.transcend.io._
+To use these commands with the US backend, you will need to use the flag --transcendUrl=https://api.us.transcend.io.
+You can also set the environment variable `TRANSCEND_API_URL=https://api.us.transcend.io`_

 ## transcend.yml